AGXene/IEVR-Autofamer/Docs/CompetitionMode_Help.md

 # How To Use - Competition Mode

-The chronicles mode is the menu used to automatically farm in the game's chronicles mode of Inazuma Eleven Victory Road.
+The competition mode is the menu used to automatically farm in the free match in competition mode of Inazuma Eleven Victory Road.

 ![Button Image](Chronichle_Mode_Button.png)